ostifede02/object_tracking/README.md

 $y = Cx$

-The states for this model are the $x$ and $y$ position of the object and it's velocity.
-We don't have any control on the system, since we will just observe it.
+The states for this model are the $x$ and $y$ position and velocity of the object.
+Moreover, we have any control on the system, since we are just measuring it's position.
+Thereby the control vector $u$ is null.

 ![x,u](/sources/images/matrices/x_u.png)